 Recently I found myself in a discussion with another Citrix architect about the number of cyphers needed.
 I had added as little as fife cyphers to a cypher group.
 He thought this is not enough.

 Why should we have many cyphers into a cypher group?

 To be honest, I don’t understand.
 It may look flexible, feature-rich and mighty.
 Customers may get impressed, that’s cool.

-Why I avoid putting many ciphers into a cipher group?
+Why I avoid putting many cyphers into a cypher group?

 Throughout the last years, we have seen many flaws in cyphers.
 I remember suggesting CBC cyphers to my customers, as they seemed to be state of the art.
 Today, CBC is not considered to be secure any more, as they tend to be vulnerable to Padding-Oracle attacks.
 Before suggesting CBC I suggested RC4, as they are of little cost in terms of CPU, but RC4 turned out to be rather insecure.
-The more different cypher suites you add, the more likely any of them turns out to be insecure in some days, month or years.
+The more different cypher suite families you add, the more likely one of them might turn out to be insecure, some days, month or years later.

-So in my point of view, the fewer cyphers we add, the less likely a problem will occur.
+So in my point of view, the fewer cypher suite families we add, the less likely a problem will occur.

 Which cyphers to add

 The metrics provided by Citrix

 Citrix metrics (number of SSL transactions per second) are based on non- ECDHE cyphers.
 ECDHE will lower the number of SSL tps (transactions per second) dramatically.
 However, it does not affect throughput.